marcpaterno/profiled-fc-toy/README.md

 <img src="README_files/figure-commonmark/fig-true-mean-1.png"
 id="fig-true-mean"
 alt="Figure 1: True Poisson mean \mu as a function of energy bin index.
-Note that we do not draw a line because the bin index takes only integer values.
+Note that the bin index takes only integer values.
 Note also that the Poisson mean can take non-integral values." />

 Finally, we generate $N_b$ Poisson random variates: the energy spectrum of our simulated data.
 Our (simulated) spectrum is: 7, 4, 4, 3, 4, 6, 5,